thindil/nimalyzer/doc/available_rules.rst

 1. Check if all code blocks are maximum high risk code in cyclomatic complexity::

-    check complexity cyclomatic all 50
+    check complexity all 50

 2. Search for procedures declaration which cyclomatic complexity is below medium risk::

-    search not complexity cyclomatic routines 20
+    search not complexity routines 20

 Forstatements rule
 ==================